-The FIH will be promoting Hockey5s as a complementary version of the sport.
+The FIH will be promoting Hockey5s as a complementary version of the sport to 11-a-side hockey.
 It therefore welcomes suggestions for development of the Rules or for clarification of them especially from National Hockey Associations.
 National Associations are an important primary source of advice and guidance but, if appropriate, Rules suggestions or questions can be sent by email to info@fih.ch or to the FIH postal address.